omarkohl/rationality-freiburg.de/website/content/posts/statistics-feedback-2024/index.md

 > The discussion in the smaller group (though the group was still somewhat big)

 > The exercise of fooling an outsider was great!
-The conclusion to our discussion about cult.
-It could have been more structured.
-Maybe with a voting at the end from 1 to 5 how cultish this group is.
+[An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

-> Small discussion group/ n/a
+> Small discussion group

-> Most- people least- nothing
+> people

-> Most: The many views brought about by the different participants.
+> The many views brought about by the different participants.
 The reading list.
-> Least: the content felt not cohesive.
-Some consolidation could help.

-> Am Besten die Übung, am wenigsten nichts.
+> Die Übung

 > the structure with 3 levels of preparation was very good idea